okfde/old.okfn.de/blog/_posts/2018/2018-11-28-openschufa-first-results.md

 Their [making of can be found here](http://www.spiegel.de/wirtschaft/service/blackbox-schufa-2800-verbraucher-spendeten-ihre-selbstauskunft-a-1240703.html).

-In the last 10 month this project generated 100.000 individual data requests in Germany, out of these more than 30.000 were directed at Schufa and resulated in more than 3.000 openschufa datadonations.
+In the last 10 month this project generated 100.000 individual data requests in Germany, out of these more than 30.000 were directed at Schufa and resulted in more than 3.000 openschufa datadonations.
 Bigly numbers, especially considering these are personal financial data sets, in Germany.

 Sincerly many thanks to all the people who donated money (https://www.startnext.com/openschufa), time and especially their data (https://www.openschufa.de/) and supported this project with other ressources (like selbstauskunft.net)!